Maarten14C/rice/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-The NOTE about UTF-8 strings relates to references to papers containing authors with non-ASCII characters.
+There were no ERRORs, NOTEs or WARNINGs.